Surrey, United Kingdom

 - Students are extremely polite and show high levels of respect for each other and the adults who work with them.

-The school gained Academy status in August 2011.
-The school uses its Academy status to preserve the current school ethos.
-The Governors took the decision to become an Academy because they believe this is in the best interest of students at the school now and in the future.
+The school was a stand-alone Academy from August 2011.
+From 01 March 2021, the school has joined the Weydon Multi-Academy Trust (WMAT).
+The Governors took this decision because they believe this is in the best interest of students at the school now and in the future.
 The WMAT trust is a locally based Multi-Academy Trust that enables us to maintain our current school ethos.

 The school takes great pride in the achievements of its students.
 Our last four years GSCE results have been:

 Pupils achieving 5 or more passes at Grade 9-4 (including Maths and English)